Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Accidental purchases via smart devices

-Alarmingly, one in five (19%) said they or someone in their household has accidently purchased something via a voice assistant smart device.
+Alarmingly, one in five (19%) said they or someone in their household has accidentally purchased something via a voice assistant smart device.
 An example of this happened when US television presenter Jim Patton said 'Alexa order me a dollhouse' live on air7.
-The comment was picked up by hundreds of devices with several ordering the dollshouses as requested.
+The comment was picked up by hundreds of devices, with several ordering the dollhouses as requested.

-Sarah Willoughby, Art and Private Client Development Director at Ecclesiastical, said: “Many of us are installing smart devices within our homes and our research has shown almost two-thirds are concerned smart home devices might be hacked.
-It’s also alarming to read that one in five people said they or someone in their household has accidently purchased something via a voice assistant smart device.
-As these technologies continue to evolve at a rapid pace, it’s important that we consider the risks associated with cyber home systems.
-Owners of smart home systems should consider how best to protect themselves and cyber insurance can offer a safety net should the worst happen.”
+“Many of us are installing smart devices within our homes, and our research has shown that almost two-thirds are concerned that smart home devices might be hacked.
+It’s also alarming to read that one in five people said they or someone in their household has accidentally purchased something via a voice assistant smart device.
+As these technologies continue to evolve at a rapid pace, we must consider the risks associated with cyber home systems.
+Owners of smart home systems should consider how best to protect themselves, and cyber insurance can offer a safety net should the worst happen.”

-Tom Tahany, Intelligence Analyst at Blackstone Consultancy, said: “Ecclesiastical’s research shows the majority of people in the UK are concerned about security and privacy risks associated with smart home devices.
+“Ecclesiastical’s research shows the majority of people in the UK are concerned about security and privacy risks associated with smart home devices.
 Despite these concerns, nearly half have a smart device in their homes.
-While smart devices may offer ease and convenience, it’s important that home owners consider the risks and take steps to protect themselves.
+While smart devices may offer ease and convenience, homeowners must consider the risks and take steps to protect themselves.

 Quick and easy steps to protect your smart home devices

-• Change the password on the back of your router and admin password
+• Change the password on the back of your router and the admin password

 • Use different passwords for different devices